 - Enrolled full-time at Judge Jackson’s alma mater, Morehouse College, at sophomore or junior level applying for the 2021-22 academic year

 - Regardless of their financial situation, applicants must be able to demonstrate through their college activities a lifetime passion for community service and principled leadership in life and career

 Application method: Submit a General Application and Basic Requirements through our Scholarship Gateway

-Special requirement for application: A topic specific essay describing how personal integrity and pursuit of justice factor into achieving your career, public service and community service goals (2 double-spaced page limit).
+Additional requirement: Include a topic specific essay describing how personal integrity and pursuit of justice factor into achieving your career, public service and community service goals (2 double-spaced page limit).

 Selection process: A selection committee comprised of persons associated with the purpose of the fund will choose scholarship finalists based on the completed application packet and the degree of adherence to the eligibility criteria listed above.
 Financial Need will be a factor ONLY as a tie breaker when deciding between otherwise equal finalists.

 Award process: Formal notification of awards will be made by the Cleveland Foundation to the selected recipient(s).
 Awards will be paid to the school for the benefit of the student and must be applied to tuition, fees, books, supplies, and/or equipment required for coursework.

 - Maintain full-time enrollment status;